nolanlawson/open-stylable/README.md

 ## Limitations

 This only works with open shadow DOM, not closed shadow DOM.

+Also, it doesn't work with selectors that cross shadow boundaries, such as `body.foo *`.

 Additionally, it only works for `<style>` and `<link rel="stylesheet">` tags in the `<head>`.
 More exotic ways of inserting styles, such as [`insertRule`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/insertRule) and [`document.adoptedStyleSheets`](https://developer.mozilla.org/en-US/docs/Web/API/Document/adoptedStyleSheets), are not supported.